harshid-hadiya/KATA_SWEETS_Harshid_Hadiya_LDCE_Ahemdabad_IT/README.md

 > -> All previous commit history remains **intact** and can still be viewed globally via the main commit log.
 > -> No commit history is lost or isolated to the `backend/` folder.

-This restructuring ensures better separation of concerns, especially useful when scaling the project with a `frontend/` and `backend/` split.

----

-📌 **Note for contributors and reviewers:**
-The commit history still reflects all changes across the whole project — just navigate the commit log normally (not inside folders) to see every change in one place.

 # Sweet Shop Management System